 I stayed at Cappadocia View Hotel which I would recommend, especially for its terrace to see the balloons from in the morning.

-On my first visit I stayed at Diamond of Cappadocia Hotel which is right in the centre of Goreme.
-I also enjoyed by stay there.
+On my first visit, I stayed at the Diamond of Cappadocia Hotel which is right in the centre of Goreme.
+I also enjoyed my stay there.

 I have written a full blog post on ways I recommend you spend 2 or 3 days in Cappadocia.
 It includes going Quad Biking, going on a Day Tour, hiking in the Valleys, eating delicious Turkish Food and of course, going in a Hot Air Balloon.